TSE-RUST/trader/README.md

 Its goal is to maximize only EUR through arbitrage over USD, YEN, YUAN, and over all three markets

 An arbitrage is done selling EUR in a market and rebuy as much as possible in another market.
-If that seems not convenient it doesn't make any arbitrage and the function returns None.
+If none arbitrage seems convenient it doesn't make any arbitrage and the function returns None as last parameter (it doesn nothing).

 Is not guaranteed that it doesn't convenient arbitrages because markets can change price after a trade or lock.